 There are two businesses in Oysterville.
 The cannery building is the home of Oysterville Sea Farms run by Dan Driscoll.
 Although no longer a cannery, OSF sells fresh oysters, steamer clams straight from the bay.
 Store hours and more information can be found on their website at www.willabay.com.

 On your tour be sure to stop at the oldest continually running post office in Washington state, established 1858.
 Althought the Post Office was run from private homes and once even a saloon, it eventually found a permanent home on the west end of the general store that was established 1919.
-Today the Oysterville Store has a wonderful collection of food items, prints of works by local artists and much more.
-More information can be found on the Oysterville Store Facebook page.

 The church has a year round outhouse located a short walk through the churchyard to the back of the building.
 During the summer, two porta-potties are located near the schoolhouse.